What You Need to Know About Conjunctivitis

 This form of conjunctivitis is common in patients who suffer from seasonal allergies.
 Pink eye can develop if you come in contact with an allergen that triggers a reaction in the eyes.
 Another form of allergic conjunctivitis, giant papillary conjunctivitis, is caused by the chronic presence of a foreign object in the eye.
 If you wear hard contacts, do not replace contacts frequently, have exposed sutures, or wear a prosthetic eye, you are more susceptible to this form of pink eye.

 - Bacterial: Bacterial conjunctivitis is highly contagious and is most common in children, but can affect many adults as well.
-This infection is typically caused by staphylococcal or streptococcal, bacteria from our own bodies.
-You can contract this form of pink eye from insects, using contaminated eye makeup, contact with others, and touching your eyes with unwashed hands.
+This infection is typically caused by staphylococcal or streptococcal bacteria from our own bodies.
+You can contract his form of pink eye by using contaminated eye makeup, from contact with others, or by touching your eyes with unwashed hands.
 Sharing contacts or eye makeup, or not properly cleaning your contact lenses can also result in a bacterial infection.